Conflict catalog

 Insurgency across the central Sahel and adjacent Niger theater involving Sahelian state forces, partner forces, and jihadist groups linked to the Islamic State and al-Qaeda.

-The Sahel Insurgency 2012-present covers jihadist and counter-insurgency fighting across Mali, Burkina Faso, Niger, and adjacent Sahelian theaters.
-The archive focuses on directly sourced equipment use, fielding, attacks on military infrastructure, captures, transfers, and state or partner-force operations tied to Islamic State- and al-Qaeda-linked armed groups.
+The 2012 Sahel Insurgency covers jihadist and counter-insurgency fighting across Mali, Burkina Faso, Niger, and adjacent Sahelian theaters.
+The catalog focuses on directly sourced equipment use, fielding, attacks on military infrastructure, captures, transfers, and state or partner-force operations tied to Islamic State- and al-Qaeda-linked armed groups.

-This archive tracks sourced weapon systems documented in the Sahel Insurgency 2012-present, including equipment used, fielded, destroyed, captured, or transferred in Mali, Burkina Faso, Niger, and adjacent Sahelian theaters.
+This catalog tracks sourced weapon systems documented in the 2012 Sahel Insurgency, including equipment used, fielded, destroyed, captured, or transferred in Mali, Burkina Faso, Niger, and adjacent Sahelian theaters.

 Entries should distinguish state-force equipment from jihadist use or capture and should avoid broad inventory claims unless a source connects the system to the conflict.